Safety and security

 As well as civil unrest sometimes leading to anger at the international community, a risk of criminal acts remains, and attacks by armed men on NGO compounds have taken place.

 There has been a series of kidnappings in North Kivu in the area around Goma in addition to military operations against armed groups.
 You should be especially vigilant, consider travelling in convoy on trips outside Goma and Bukavu and avoid making any journeys that would involve travel after dark.

-The border crossings between Rwanda and the DRC at Gisenyi/Goma and Cyangugu/Bukavu are currently open between 06:00 and 18:00.
-Both borders are liable to short notice closure and you should not rely on them as a point of exit from the DRC.
-If you are crossing regularly between Rwanda and the DRC you may encounter immigration difficulties if you have not regularised your residency status.
+The border crossings between Rwanda and the DRC at Gisenyi/Goma and Cyangugu/Bukavu are currently open between 6am and 6pm.
+Both borders are liable to short notice closure and you shouldn’t rely on them as a point of exit from the DRC.
+If you’re crossing regularly between Rwanda and the DRC you may encounter immigration difficulties if you haven’t regularised your residency status.
 There have been a number of security incidents in Lubumbashi and surrounding areas of Katanga, where the situation remains tense.

 The Lord’s Resistance Army, a rebel group originating in northern Uganda, is currently operating in north eastern DRC.

-You will need an international driving permit and insurance to drive in the DRC.
+You’ll need an international driving permit and insurance to drive.
 Car hire is possible in Kinshasa although self-drive options are limited.
 Most car hire companies will only rent a car with a driver.